austin9794/Team-Project-Group-4/README.md

-# E-Commerce Project
+ E-Commerce Group Project

-Base structure for the team project.
+This is our group project for the CS2TP 2025–26 module.
+It is a fully functional e-commerce platform with both **customer** and **admin** interfaces.